impravin5/Phonepe-Pulse-Data-Visualization-Exploration/README.md

 - GitHub account for accessing the PhonePe Pulse data repository.

 ### Installation

-## Set up MySQL Database:
-Create a MySQL database to store the data.
-Update the MySQL connection details in the phonepe.py file:

-host = "localhost"
-user = "root"
-password = "your_password"
-database = "phonepe_data"
-Set the Git executable path (Windows users):

 ## Clone or update the PhonePe Pulse repository:

 Run the phonepe.py script to clone the repository or verify if it exists.
 If the repository exists, it will be updated.